gabimousa/wcc/README.md

 - Should contain lower and uppercase letters,
 - Should not contain user’s first or last name.

+## Minimum requirements

+To run this application you are required to have at least Node v12 or higher installed.

 ## Installation

 Using [npm](https://npmjs.org):